stake-house/wagyu-key-gen/README.md

 - ssz
     - `pip install ssz`

+- pyinstaller (to bundle python parts)
+    - `pip install pyinstaller`

 NOTE: Additionally, make sure you are running the latest version of Node.js with NPM.
 Wagyu Key Gen requires at least Node version 12.13.0.
+On Ubuntu/Debian, you can install a more recent version using [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md).

 ## Start Wagyu Key Gen
 Start by cloning this repo and entering the directory.